Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 - Skip: most major store brand infant cereals (especially conventional oat and wheat based), Cheerios and Honey Nut Cheerios, conventional graham crackers, and conventional puffed snacks.

-- One Degree Organics (oats, sprouted grains, breads)
+- One Degree Organics (sprouted oats, oat flour, sprouted breads)

 9. Supporting Your Body's Natural Detox Pathways